csmc-vaneykjlab/pine/README.md

 1. **Pathway selection:** after a PINE analysis successfully completes, the pathway selection tab will load which shows all the pathways and GO terms found from ClueGO analysis.
 Pathways and GO terms can be selected for reanalysis on the subset of genes found within these terms.
 The reanalysis can be given a custom name.
 If a name is not given, then it will automatically named based on the current time.
 After selecting one or more terms or pathways, click "Reanalyze" to begin the reanalysis.

-   From this tab, you can also open the results folder and the Cytoscape file of the most recent analysis.
+   From this tab, you can also open the results folder ([see here for results description](#output-directory-description)) and the Cytoscape file of the most recent analysis.
    ![Pathway analysis](Image/pine-usage-pathway-selection-1.png)
    After reanalysis is complete, there will be a new interaction network which contains only the genes from the selected pathways and terms and an ontology network shows which genes are included in the selected pathways and terms.
    ![Pathway analysis ontology network](Image/pine-usage-pathway-selection-2.png)